Social Bias in Popular Question-Answering Benchmarks

 \subsubsection{Annotator Demographics}

+Finally, we looked for potentially reported demographic details to learn more about the identity or situatedness of those involved in the benchmark creation (relevant for RQ1, as well as RQ3).
 Out of the 29 benchmark papers involving human annotators, 17 failed to report any demographic information (see Table~\ref{tab:identity_demographic}).
 Country of recruitment or origin was mentioned for SQuAD, DROP, OpenBookQA, and MATH, exclusively referring to the USA, Canada, or North America in general~\citep{squad, drop, openbookqa, math}.
 Level of education was mentioned in OpenBookQA (Master's; \citealp{openbookqa}), GPQA (PhD or higher; \citealp{gpqa}), and MMMU (college students; \citealp{mmmu}), which are based on textbook problems or exam knowledge.
 Information on age, gender, and ethnicity were not identified in the benchmark papers (by internal nor external annotator).
 Another indicator for demographic aspects are the author affiliations.
 We found that those are centered around renown North-American research institutes, universities, and technology firms.
 In sum, 13 of the benchmark papers were co-authored by researchers affiliated to the Allen Institute for Artificial Intelligence (Allen AI) and 8 by researchers affiliated to the University of Washington (UW).